Estimation and Inference for High Dimensional Factor Model with Regime Switching: Asymptotic Results

 \begin{assu} (1) For $j=1,...,J^{0}$, $\frac{1}{Tq_{j}^{0}} \sum\nolimits_{t=1}^{T}f_{t}^{0}f_{t}^{0\prime }1_{z_{t}=j}\overset{p}{ \rightarrow }\Sigma _{F_{j}}$\ for some positive definite $\Sigma _{F_{j}}$, and $plim\frac{1}{\left\vert A_{j}\right\vert }\sum\nolimits_{t\in A_{j}}f_{t}^{0}f_{t}^{0\prime }$ is also positive definite, where $A_{j}$ is defined in section \ref{id}.

 (2) For some $\alpha >16$, there exists $M>0$\ such that $\mathbb{E} (\left\Vert f_{t}^{0}\right\Vert ^{\alpha })\leq M$\ for all $t$. \end{assu}

+Assumption \ref{factors} corresponds to Assumption A in Bai (2003).
 Assumption \ref{factors}(1) rules out the possibility that for regime $j$, the subsample $\{t:z_{t}=j\}$ can be further decomposed into multiple regimes, see the discussion in Section \ref{id}.
-Assumption \ref{factors}(1) allows the factor process to be dynamic such that $C(L)f_{t}=\epsilon _{t}$.
-Assumption \ref{factors}(2) assumes that factors have bounded moments.
+The factor process is allowed to be dynamic such that $C(L)f_{t}=\epsilon _{t}$.
+Assumption \ref {factors}(2) assumes that the factors have bounded moments.

 \begin{assu} (1) For $j=1,...,J^{0}$, $\frac{1}{N}\Lambda _{j}^{0\prime }\Lambda _{j}^{0}\rightarrow \Sigma _{\Lambda _{j}}$\ for some positive definite $\Sigma _{\Lambda _{j}}$ and $\left\Vert \lambda _{ji}^{0}\right\Vert \leq M$\ for any $i=1,...,N$.\textbf{\ }